 Karzai went into the election as a clear favorite, but the key question was whether he would win in the first round (more than 50% of the vote).
 IRI and other pre-election polls showed him with about 45% support and Dr. Abdullah his nearest competitor at about 25%.
-During the campaign, Karzai railed against civilian casualties resulting from U.S./NATO operations and pledged to hold a loya jirga, including Taliban figures, to try to reach a settlement with the insurgency.
+Although Karzai's public support was harmed by perceptions of ineffectiveness and corruption, he used some U.S. policy setbacks to bolster his electoral prospects, for example by railing against civilian casualties resulting from U.S./NATO operations.
+Karzai pledged to hold a loya jirga, if elected, including Taliban figures, to try to reach a settlement with the insurgency.
 He restated that intent in his November 19, 2009, inaugural speech and has fulfilled that pledge.

-Still, he was criticized for a campaign that relied on personal ties to ethnic faction leaders rather than a retail campaign based on public appearances.
-Karzai at first agreed to public debates with rivals, but backed out of a July 23 debate with Abdullah and Ghani (on the private Tolo Television network) on the grounds that the event was limited to only those three.
+Karzai was criticized for a campaign that relied on personal ties to ethnic faction leaders rather than a retail campaign based on public appearances.
+Karzai agreed to public debates with rivals, although he backed out of a scheduled July 23 debate with Abdullah and Ghani (on the private Tolo Television network) on the grounds that the event was scheduled on short notice and was limited to only those three.
 Abdullah and Ghani debated without Karzai.
-Karzai attended the next debate (on state-run Radio-Television Afghanistan) on August 16, debating Ghani and Bashardost, but without Abdullah.
-Karzai was said to benefit from his ready access to the media, which focuses on his presidential schedule.
+Karzai did attend the next debate (on state-run Radio-Television Afghanistan) on August 16, debating Ghani and Bashardost, but without Abdullah.
+Karzai was said to benefit from his ready access to media attention, which focuses on his daily schedule as president.